Locations:

 Advertisement

-What are the complications of hepatitis C?
+What are the complications of chronic hepatitis C infection?

 Diagnosis and Tests

-How do healthcare providers diagnose hepatitis C?
+How doctors diagnose hepatitis C

-• Genotype test: There are at least six strains or genotypes of hepatitis C. This test shows which strain you have.
+• Genotype test.
+There are at least six strains or genotypes of hepatitis C. This test shows which strain you have.
 Your provider will use test results to recommend treatment.

 Management and Treatment